ALL

 Future Goals: Make advancements in research related to the safety of hypergolic propellants to reach cleaner solutions.

-Major: Civil Engineering
+Major: Aerospace Engineering

-Hometown: Madera, California
+Hometown: Saint Helena, California